12th February 2020

 This is difficult to answer, as research into cannabis and the chemicals in cannabis is still in its infancy.
 Most of the research so far has involved work in cells and mice.
 THC and CBD are two of the main cannabinoids found in the cannabis plant.

 One study of cannabis users found they had a lower risk of bladder cancer, but their risk of developing prostate cancer increased.
-The jury is still out whether any part of cannabis will treat cancer in the future.
-But if you’d like to learn more about the current research, have a look here.

 A class of chemical compounds found in the cannabis plant